Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 (See, “Why You Can’t – and Shouldn’t – Spell “GDPR” without “ITAM””)

 All of these solutions must also be closely harmonized with cyber security initiatives at your business.
-(A recent webinar co-hosted by Virima and follow-up address the bringing together of IT and cyber security operations and management in detail.)
+(A recent webinar co-hosted by Virima and follow-up addresses the bringing together of IT and cyber security operations and management in detail.)

 Protection for your business begins with the technologies and processes that govern its IT and cyber security operations.
 If your business hasn’t yet begun pursuing ITAM, ITSM, or CMDB deployment, it may now have sufficient inducement to do so.